 Fellows may also choose to pay their tuition in full at the time of being selected or through a payment schedule.
 To learn more about creative payment options click HERE.

 - Participation in 12 days of training, community building, and peer coaching;

 - Training materials (digital and hard copy);

 - A 360 degree leadership assessment; and

-*We are able to offer a subsidized rate from the $3,500 full program cost thanks to the support from our foundation partners and local donors.
+*We are able to offer a subsidized rate from the $3,500 full program cost thanks to the support of our foundation partners and local donors.